UnionInternationalCheminsdeFer/OSDM/getting-started.md

 ### Choosing Your Seat

-There are two options: You can express your seating wishes such as at the window etc in the XYZ

-Or if you have chosen a unique seat using e.g. a graphical seat reservation (see below) you just pass in a coach and seat number.
+There are two options: You can express your seating wishes such as at the window etc. Or if you have chosen a unique seat using e.g. a graphical seat reservation (see below) you just pass in a coach and seat number.

 ```json
 {